Joshua Zirkzee: Loan to Anderlecht

 On 3 August 2021, Anderlecht announced the signing of Zirkzee on a season-long loan from Bayern Munich.
 He finished the 2021–22 season as the club's top scorer with 16 goals, in addition to providing nine assists in 34 league starts.

 Bologna

 On 30 August 2022, Zirkzee transferred to Serie A club Bologna on a permanent deal.
-Later that year, on 16 October, he scored his first goal at the club, by netting the opener in a 3–2 defeat against Napoli.
+Later that year, on 16 October, he scored his first goal at the club, netting the opener in a 3–2 defeat against Napoli.
 In his second season under coach Thiago Motta, he managed to score eight goals in 16 games in the first half of the 2023–24 campaign, attracting transfer interest from several top European clubs with his former club Bayern Munich still having a 40% cut of any possible transfer fee.
-He ultimately finished the season as Bologna's top scorer, netting 11 goals and providing four assists, helping his club secure a berth in the Champions League group stage.
+He ultimately finished the season as Bologna's top scorer, netting 11 league goals and providing four assists, helping his club secure a berth in the Champions League group stage.